Bylaws of the

 The State Central Committee shall define the process of accepting application by members in good standing of the Party to establish a local affiliate organization.
 Further, the State Central Committee shall authorize said affiliate by a simple majority of the attending State Central Committee Members.

 With exception of the Chair and Co-Chair, State Central Committee members are encouraged to appoint an Alternate or Deputy.
 These persons shall perform the duties of the elected committee member, with exception of voting rights in meetings where their elected member is present.

-The State Central Committee shall establish an annual budget 60 days before the annual convention.
+The State Central Committee shall establish an annual budget within 60days after the annual convention.